jiazhao97/BWMR/README.md

 # Usage
 [The 'BWMR' vignette](https://github.com/jiazhao97/BWMR/blob/master/vignettes/BWMR_package.pdf?raw=true) will provide a good start point for Mendelian randomization analysis using BWMR package.
-The following help page will also provide quick references for BWMR package and the example command lines:
+The main function is BWMR.
+You can find examples by running
 ```
 library(ggplot2)
 library(BWMR)